 All the types of free content I mentioned above can be (and have been) successfully used to collect emails (read: leads) and information about your potential clients/customers.

 Take our fellow B2B marketers, for instance.
-Sixty-eight percent of them have used strategic landing pages to acquire leads.
-These landing pages served to help the audience access templates, download ebooks and subscribe to free courses.
+68% of them have used strategic landing pages to acquire leads.
+In addition, these landing pages served to help the audience access templates, download ebooks, and subscribe to free courses.

 7. Including Unbranded Videos In Your Content-mix

 Yes, branding your content (including videos) serves as a good reminder for your audience.
-You probably know of a lot of brands which have won your heart with emotional and socially relevant marketing videos.
+You probably know of many brands that have won your heart with emotional and socially relevant marketing videos.

 Like the one above.
 Always, which sells female hygiene products like sanitary napkins, created a video which talked about how women accept society’s definition of femininity while growing up.
-They asked young girls to show them what “throwing like a girl” meant - indicating that at that age girls didn’t think less of themselves.
+They asked young girls to show them what “throwing like a girl” meant, indicating that girls didn't think less of themselves at that age.

-The video was widely appreciated and made it way to the list of brands who championed the ‘social message video’.
+The video was widely appreciated and made its way to the list of brands that championed the ‘social message video’.